Indigenous land rights in Australia: History

-The colonisation of mainland Australia started in 1788, while the Torres Strait Islands were only taken over by the colony of Queensland in the 1870s.
+The colonisation of mainland Australia started in the 1700s, while the Torres Strait Islands were only taken over by the colony of Queensland in the 1870s.

 The Letters Patent establishing the Province of South Australia of 1836, which were issued during the period of British colonisation of South Australia, included recognition of the rights of the Aboriginal peoples of South Australia – the first ever recognition of Aboriginal rights on the continent – but the promise was never kept.

 During the late 19th and early 20th centuries, the movement of Aboriginal peoples in Australia was controlled by colony- and later state-based laws, such as the Aboriginals Protection and Restriction of the Sale of Opium Act 1897 in Queensland.
 This often meant that they were confined to living on Aboriginal reserves or mission stations, where they had no rights to land ownership.

 The struggle for land rights

 The passing of Aboriginal land rights legislation in Australia in the late 20th century was preceded by a number of important Aboriginal protests.
 The modern land rights movement started with the 1963 Yolngu Bark Petition, when Yolngu people from the remote settlement of Yirrkala, in north-east Arnhem Land, petitioned the federal government to have their land and rights given back.
 The 1966 Wave Hill Walk-Off, or Gurundji Strike, started with a protest about working conditions, but grew into a lands right issue, with the people claiming rights to the land which was then a cattle station owned by a large British company, Vesteys.
 The strike lasted for eight years.

 In 1961, at the Native Welfare Conference, a meeting of federal and state ministers responsible for Aboriginal welfare, agreed on a policy of assimilation.
 The measures included the removal of discriminatory legislation and restrictive practices, welfare measures, education and training to assist the involvement of Aboriginal people in the economy, and the education of non-Indigenous Australians about Aboriginal culture and history.
 It brought about a more widespread awareness by non-Indigenous people to social justice for Aboriginal and Torres Strait Islander people.
 South Australian Premier Sir Thomas Playford argued for integration rather than assimilation of Aboriginal people, and others questioned the concept of assimilation, with its paternalistic attitude.

 The Aboriginal Lands Trust Act 1966 (SA) established the South Australian Aboriginal Lands Trust (ALT).
 This was the first major recognition of Aboriginal land rights by any Australian government, and predated the 1967 Referendum.
 It allowed for parcels of Aboriginal land previously held by the SA Government, to be handed to the Aboriginal Lands Trust of SA under the Act.
 The Trust was governed by a Board composed solely of Aboriginal people.